 The SIGs develop collaborative research initiatives to address unmet prevention research needs.
 To avoid overlap with other collaborative research planning groups, they focus on areas where there are no existing collaborative trans-NIH or federal groups.

 The SIGs work together over several years to identify and develop collaborative activities for advancing prevention research at the NIH.

 Please note that these groups are open to federal employees only.

 - Interventions To Prevent or Delay the Onset of Comorbid Diseases

 Two SIGs have completed their work in the areas of:

 - Evaluating Environmental, Policy, and Systems-Level Interventions

-In addition to these five areas, the SIGs collaborate with the NIH Tobacco and Nicotine Research Interest Group and the NIH Exercise Interest Group to work on prevention research activities not already being addressed by those groups.
+In addition to these three areas, the SIGs collaborate with the NIH Tobacco and Nicotine Research Interest Group and the NIH Exercise Interest Group to work on prevention research activities not already being addressed by those groups.